susanBuck/notes/05_Laravel/17_Testing.md

 Bootstrap is done.
 Check out /tests directory
 ```

 Next, we need to do a bit of re-arranging.
-Because you'll be running tests from the root of our Laravel project, we need to move the main Codeception configuration file (`codeception.yml`) out of the `app` folder.
+Because we'll be running tests from the root of our Laravel project, we need to move the main Codeception configuration file (`codeception.yml`) out of the `app` folder.

 From the root of your project, that can be done with this command: